ho96/yii2-phpfreechat/README.md

 ## License

-**yii2-phpfreechat** is released under the BSD 3-Clause License.
+**yii2-phpfreechat** is released under the GPL v3 License.
 See the bundled `LICENSE.md` for details.